Skip to content

 N/A

-It is reported that the Mexican cartel “Los Zetas” attacked a shipment of weapons belonging to the Guatemalan military that was being transported by land across the Guatemalan territory.
-The shipment contained rocket launchers, grenade launchers, grenades of different types, cartridges, and assault rifles.
+The Mexican cartel 'Los Zetas' reportedly attacked a shipment of weapons belonging to the Guatemalan military that was being transported by land across Guatemalan territory.
+The shipment contained rocket launchers, grenade launchers, grenades of different types, cartridges and assault rifles.

 2007/2008